mulshankar/VehicleDetection_Sankar/ReadMe_Sankar.md

 - Color transformation and
 - Histogram of Gradients (HOG)

-HOG features offered a clear distinction between cars and non-car images.
-HOG feature uses edge detection and computes a histogram of gradients within a user-defined block.
+HOG features are a real powerful tool for the classification problem and offered a clear distinction between cars and non-car images.
+HOG features use edge detection and computes a histogram of gradients within a user-defined block.
 Image below shows a comparison of HOG feature on a car image vs non-car image.

 ![alt text][image1]